Textualize/textual/docs/guide/content.md

 #### Opacity

-While you can set the opacity in the color itself, you can also add a percentage which will modify the alpha component of the previous color.
+While you can set the opacity in the color itself by adding an alpha component to the color, you can also modify the alpha of the previous color with a percentage.

 For example, the addition of `50%` will result in a color half way between the background and "red":